 1 Tbsp. white vinegar or lemon juice

-- Mix ingredients together in pan and heat on medium-low stirring frequently.
-The milk will separate, at about 165°F, into a clear yellowish whey and the white curd.
-When this happens drain through the strainer and discard the whey.
+- Mix ingredients together in pan and heat on medium-low, stirring frequently.
+The milk will separate, at about 165°F, into a clear yellowish whey, and the white curd.
+When this happens, pour over the strainer.